belzecue/copy_and_paste/README.md

 Remark:
 Tested for Qlik Sense Feb 2019 in Chrome 72+, Firefox 64+, Edge 42+ and IE11.
+For whatever reason when using Qlik Sense Desktop with the builtin browser engine (and not a dedicated browser), activating/highlighting the window is not enough: you have to actually click somewhere on the sheet (!) in your dashboard (some whitespace, no selection needed) or else ctrl-c won't work.
 Highly experimental, because selected (mouseover) values are identified by classes / ids in the DOM, which might change in future versions of Qlik.